List of Korean films of 1919–1948

-This is a chronological list of films produced in Korea while it was part of Japan as well as the united country of Korea before it officially became divided in September 1948.
-The first domestic Korean film was shown in 1919.
+This is a chronological list of films produced in Korea while it was part of Japan (ie until August 15, 1945) as well as the united country of Korea before it officially became divided in September 1948 (ie from August 15, 1945 until September 9, 1948).

 The lists of Korean films are divided by period for political reasons.
 For later films of divided Korea (September 1948 to present) see the List of South Korean films and List of North Korean films.

 For an A-Z list of Korean-language films, see List of Korean-language films.

+The first domestic Korean film was shown in 1919.